Did you get the dreaded Instant Pot Burn Message or Ovht Error on the display screen?

 *Pro Tip: For reference – add 1 – 2 cups of thin cooking liquid – please adjust this amount accordingly to the type of food you’re cooking & the burnt situation.

-If you’re still unsure what went wrong, need help, or have thoughts to add, let’s chat in the comments below. 🙂
+If you’re still unsure why you had the Instant Pot Burn Message, need help, or have thoughts to add, let’s chat in the comments below. 🙂

 Read More: 10 Common Mistakes You Can Avoid as New Instant Pot User